Bertodemus/Bifurcate/README.md

 * Portfolio design consists of: `index.html`, `style.css`, and `bootstrap.css`
 * Bootstrap 4 was utilized to create the layout
-* I created all of the illustrated element, consisting of the flowers and my self portrait
+* I created all of the illustrated elements, consisting of the flowers and my self portrait

 ## Application Description